 Applications that use non-volatile memory must take into consideration the possibility of noise and other adverse system conditions that may compromise data integrity.
-To address this concern the XM25QH64A provides the following data protection mechanisms:
+To address this concern the XM25QA64A provides the following data protection mechanisms:

 - Power-On Reset and an internal timer (tpuw) can provide protection against inadvertent changes while the power supply is outside the operating specification. - Program, Erase and Write Status Register instructions are checked that they consist of a number of clock pulses that is a multiple of eight, before they are accepted for execution. - All instructions that modify data must be preceded by a Write Enable (WREN) instruction to set the Write Enable Latch (WEL) bit.
-This bit is returned to its reset state by the following events: - Power-up - Write Disable (WRDI) instruction completion or Write Status Register (WRSR) instruction completion or Page Program (PP), Quad Input Page Program (QPP) instruction completion or Sector Erase (SE) instruction completion or Half Block Erase (HBE) / Block Erase (BE) instruction completion or Chip Erase (CE) instruction completion - Software/Hardware Reset completion - The Block Protect (BP3, BP2, BP1, BP0) bits allow part of the memory to be configured as readonly.
-This is the Software Protected Mode (SPM). - The Write Protect (WP#) signal allows the Block Protect (BP3, BP2, BP1, BP0) bits and Status Register Protect (SRP) bit to be protected.
-This is the Hardware Protected Mode (HPM). - In addition to the low power consumption feature, the Deep Power-down mode offers extra software protection from inadvertent Write, Program and Erase instructions, as all instructions are ignored except one particular instruction (the Release from Deep Power-down instruction).
+This bit is returned to its reset state by the following events: - Power-up - Write Disable (WRDI) instruction completion or Write Status Register (WRSR) instruction completion or Page Program (PP), Quad Input Page Program (QPP) instruction completion or Sector Erase (SE) instruction completion or Half Block Erase (HBE) / Block Erase (BE) instruction completion or Chip Erase (CE) instruction completion - Software Reset completion - The Block Protect (BP3, BP2, BP1, BP0) bits allow part of the memory to be configured as readonly.
+This is the Software Protected Mode (SPM). - Once Permanent Protection Bit (PPB) has been programmed with "1" by WRSR command (PPB = 1), all the status of Block Protect (BP3, BP2, BP1, BP0) bits and the OTP)LOCK bit can't be changed again, and the non-volatile bits of the Status Register (PPB, BP3, BP2, BP1, BP0) become read-only bits.
+This is the permanent Protection Mode.

+• In addition to the low power consumption feature, the Deep Power-down mode offers extra software protection from inadvertent Write, Program and Erase instructions, as all instructions are ignored except one particular instruction (the Release from Deep Power-down instruction).